jupyter/nbconvert/docs/source/execute_api.rst

-Jupyter notebooks are often saved with cleared output cells. nbconvert provides a helpful way to execute the input cells of an .ipynb notebook file and save the results, both input and output cells, as an .ipynb file.
+Jupyter notebooks are often saved with cleared output cells. nbconvert provides a helpful way to execute the input cells of an .ipynb notebook file and save the results, both input and output cells, as a .ipynb file.

 In this section we show how to execute a ``.ipynb`` notebook document saving the result in notebook format.
-If you need to export notebooks to other formats (optionally executing them during conversion) see section :doc:`nbconvert_library`.
+If you need to export notebooks to other formats, such as reStructured Text or Markdown (optionally executing them) see section :doc:`nbconvert_library`.

 Executing notebooks can be very helpful, for example, to run all notebooks in Python library in one step, or as a way to